cade-vs/qcp/README.md

 machines in the most simple way possible, i.e. with only specifying the files needed to be send.

-Currently it is not safe to be used on public networks and it does not provide authentication and encryption.
+It is not safe to be used on public networks unless encryption is used!
-(see TODO chapter below)
+See below for examples how to enable encryption.

 QCP uses tar to pack transferred data.
 (see REQUIREMENTS chapter below)